oroinc/documentation/book/customization.rst

 Overriding Templates
 --------------------

-There are two possibilities to override the Oro Platform templates:
+There are two options for overriding the Oro Platform templates:

 #) Overriding one of the platform templates is as easy as adding a template
-   at the same path under ``app/Resources/`` than the template being overriden.
+   at the same path under ``app/Resources/`` as the template being overriden.
    For example, to override the ``Grid/widget/widget.html.twig`` template from the DataGridBundle, create a new template file located at ``app/Resources/OroDataGridBundle/views/Grid/widget/widget.html.twig``.